 As a teacher or homeschooler of 10th-grade students, you know how essential a high-quality money education can be for their future.
-These young adults are speeding through high school, and they will be off to college or the workforce before they know it.
+These young adults are speeding through high school and will be off to college or the workforce before they know it.
 This grade is pivotal for learning those crucial financial habits that will carry them far in life, and understanding what to teach them makes all the difference.
 The main topics they learn in 10th-grade overlap with other grades’ economic standards, but target this age group.
 These concepts include the foundations of economics, microeconomics, macroeconomics, global economics, and personal finance.
 Let’s dig into the specific concepts 10th-graders should learn within these topics, how you can approach teaching them, and lesson plans that can add immediate value to your money education instruction.

 Foundations of Economics